Code-4-Community/c4c-internal-backend/README.md

 ```sh
 GET https://localhost:8443/protected/createmeeting?id=<id>&name=<name>&date=<yyyy-MM-dd HH-mm>&open=<open>
 ```
-- Given a valid JWT through the request header, will create a meeting with a unique id, name, date in yyyy-MM-dd HH:mm format (e.x 2019-12-25 12:05), and a boolean open.
+- Given a valid JWT through the request header, will create a meeting with:
+- a unique id,
+- name,
+- date in yyyy-MM-dd HH:mm format (e.x 2019-12-25 12:05),
+- and a boolean representing if the meetting is still open.

 ```sh
 GET https://localhost:8443/https://localhost:8443/protected/attendmeeting?id=<id>